cobbzilla/mobiletto-orm/README.md

 If you're unfamiliar with [how to create mobiletto connections](https://github.com/cobbzilla/mobiletto/blob/master/README.md#Basic-usage), now is a great time to read up.
 It's fairly simple.

-When you create a `repositoryFactory`, you pass an array of mobiletto connections.
+When you create a `repositoryFactory`, you pass an array of mobiletto connections, or an async function that returns a Promise that resolves to an array of mobiletto connections.

 ## Type Definitions